Once You Graduate

 Manage Your Student Loan

 See below for more information on the resources available on managing student loans.
-Please note you should NEVER have to pay a fee to file your FAFSA or consolidate your loans!

 If you leave college or drop below half-time status, you will begin repaying your federal student loans.
 Most loans offer a grace period which will allow you time to get financially settled and choose a repayment plan before you begin repaying your loans.